KlaytonHutchins/klaytonhutchins.github.io/notes/jfop/Methods/using-return.md

+---
+layout: default
+title: Using a Method's `return` value
+---

 ## Using a Method's `return` value

 When we call a method, we can use its `return` value by _assigning_ it to a variable.